nysenate/GeoApi/docs/index.rst

           "neighbors" : [ ]
         }
       },
-      "geocoded" : true,
-      "districtAssigned" : true,
-      "statusCode" : 0,
-      "description" : "Success."
-    }
+      ...

 ``map.geom`` will contain polygon data if ``showMaps`` is true. ``nearBorder`` indicates that the address is very close to a district boundary.
 If ``nearBorder`` is true it suggests that the result for that district may be not be certain although by default the service will automatically attempt to correct the uncertain districts. ``neighbors`` will contain a list of districts that are near the geocode location but for performance reasons will only be populated if ``nearBorder`` was true for that district.
+The application may also limit neighbor matches to just the senate district to improve performance.
 Any district that does not have any map data associated with it will have ``map`` : null;

 .. tip::
      'geom' is an array containing an array of coordinate pairs which are represented as two floats in an array,